anwilli5/coin-collection-android-US/README.md

 - :twisted_rightwards_arrows: Reorder Collection

 ## Contributions
 All types of contributions are welcome here.
-If you are a beginner refer to [Contributing.md](https://github.com/anwilli5/coin-collection-android-US/blob/master/Contributing.md) for successfull contribution.
+If you are a beginner refer to [Contributing.md](https://github.com/anwilli5/coin-collection-android-US/blob/master/Contributing.md) for successful contribution.

-Further , you can browse the [Open issues](https://github.com/anwilli5/coin-collection-android-US/issues) to fix an issue in the app.
+Further, you can browse the [Open issues](https://github.com/anwilli5/coin-collection-android-US/issues) to fix an issue in the app.

 If you found a bug or wish to add a new feature you are welcome to [Create a new Issue](https://github.com/anwilli5/coin-collection-android-US/issues/new?assignees=&labels=&template=issue_template.yaml&title=Issue%3A+)

-**Please adhere to this project's [Code Of Counduct](https://github.com/anwilli5/coin-collection-android-US/blob/master/CODE_OF_CONDUCT.md)**
+**Please adhere to this project's [Code Of Conduct](https://github.com/anwilli5/coin-collection-android-US/blob/master/CODE_OF_CONDUCT.md)**

 ## Development/Building
 For information about accessing & building the app, unit testing, and other helpful links, refer to